Skip to Content

 Our Chicago visa assistance can guide you through the process of obtaining various dual intent visas, including:

 • H-1B Visas for Workers in Specialty Occupations.
 This visa allows workers to fill “specialty occupations” if domestic workers are not available and the position is fairly compensated.
-A “specialty occupation” is one that requires a relevant bachelor’s degree or an equivalent amount of relevant job experience.
-This visa is extremely popular, but United States Citizenship and Immigration Services (USCIS) only issues 85,000 H-1B visas each year.
+A “specialty occupation” requires a relevant bachelor’s degree or an equivalent amount of relevant job experience.
+This visa is extremely popular, but the United States Citizenship and Immigration Services (USCIS) only issues 85,000 H-1B visas each year.
 The H-1B visa can allow you to work in the U.S. for up to six years.

 • L-1 Visas for Intracompany Transferees.
 Multinational companies that operate in the United States can use the L-1 visa to transfer qualifying executives, managers, and employees with specialized knowledge to U.S.-based branches, offices, and facilities.
 A recipient must have worked for the sponsoring employer for at least one year in the preceding three years.
 Managers and executives can potentially remain in the U.S. for up to seven years, while employees with specialized knowledge can stay for up to five years.

 • O-1 Visas for Workers with Extraordinary Abilities.
-U.S.-based employers can sponsor individuals that can demonstrate extraordinary abilities or achievements in the arts, business, athletics, entertainment, or education industries for the O visa.
+U.S.-based employers can sponsor individuals who can demonstrate extraordinary abilities or achievements in the arts, business, athletics, entertainment, or education industries for the O visa.
 This versatile visa allows the recipient to work in the U.S. for the sponsoring party and can be extended indefinitely so long as qualifying employment continues.
 An unlimited number of O visas are theoretically available, and these visas can often be secured quickly.

 • K-1 Visas for Fiancés of U.S. Citizens.
 Engaged partners of U.S. citizens can qualify for the K-1 visa.
 This visa permits temporary travel to the United States to facilitate a marriage ceremony in the country.
 Afterward, recipients must either promptly depart or apply for a green card (thus allowing them to remain in the U.S. while their petition is processed).